 Impact Category /Threshold Mitigation Measure Implementation Timing Responsible Party Method of Reporting/ Monitoring Transportation/Traffic MM Trans 15: Construct the intersection of Webster Avenue and Project Driveway to include the following geometrics: Prior to approval of street City of Perris Public Works/ City to ensure that specified cross- Northbound: One shared through and right turn lane. improvement plans Engineering Administration sections are provided on the plans and Southbound: One shared left turn and through lane.
 Prior to Division constructed to the Eastbound: Not Applicable. certificate of City of Perris prior to the issuance Westbound: One shared left turn and right turn lane.
 Stop controlled. occupancy Division of a certificate of occupancy.
-MM Trans 16: The project shall participate in the cost of off- site improvements through payment of the fair share mitigation Prior to building permit City of Perris Public Works/ Receipt of payment. fees.
-These fees shall be collected and utilized as needed by the City of Perris to construct the improvements necessary to Engineering Administration maintain the required level of service and build roads to the general plan build-out level.
-Division
+MM Trans 16: The project shall participate in the cost of off- Prior to building City of Perris Receipt of payment. site improvements through payment of the fair share mutgation fees.
+These fees shall be collected and utilized as needed by the permu Engineering City of Perris to construct the improvements necessary to maintain the required level of service and build roads to the general plan build-out level.
+Administration Division